 The eruption of Mt.
 Pinatubo in the Philippines in 1991 spewed almost 20 million tons of sulfur dioxide into the atmosphere, causing worldwide temperatures to drop half a degree on average.
-Now, scientists are considering mimicking the effect, but there's debate over how it should be done and who should regulate it.
+Now, scientists are considering mimicking the effect, but there's debate over whether it should be done and who should regulate it.

 Arlan Naeg/AFP/Getty Images